-- Click the URL block at the top of the computer screen. - 2.
-Enter the DDNS Host Name of the IP camera into the URL block and press the "Enter" key to enter the login page. - 3.
-Enter the user name and password. - 4.
-Click the "OK" button and enter the home page of the IP camera.
+- 1. Click on the URL block at the top of the PC screen. - Enter the DDNS Host Name of the IP camera into the URL block and press the "Enter" button to enter the login page. - 3.
+Enter the user name and fill in the password. - 4.
+Click on the "OK" button and enter the home page of the IP camera.